 With much of its twiggy form showing, this grapevine wreath is an earthy chic decoration for your front door at Christmas time.
 It's perfect if you want a natural, not-too-fussy look.
 Greenery trailing down the bottom and sides adds to the easy, carefree style.

-2. Wire a bow made from the burlap ribbon to the left side of the wreath.
-Position the bow slightly above center.
-To make the bow, cut a 42-inch length of ribbon.
+To make the wreath bow, cut a 42-inch length of burlap ribbon.
 Leaving a 14-inch tail, make a 4-inch loop, holding the ribbon between your thumb and index finger.
 Continue holding the ribbon, and make 5-inch loops in both directions.
 Continue holding the ribbon, and make 6-inch loops in both directions.
 Wrap wire around the bow center, not trimming the wire ends.
 For the remaining bow tails, wire the remaining piece of ribbon to the center.
 Trim the wire and ribbon ends.